sample-accelerators/python-functions-accelerator/DEPLOYING.md

 ```

 ## Testing
-Later, once you have [deployed](DEPLOYING.md) your function, you can interact with our templates by doing:
+After deploying your function, you can interact with our templates by doing:
 - Single function definition: `curl -X POST localhost:8080`
-- Multiple function definitions: `curl -H "Content-Type: application/json" -X POST localhost:8080/hello`, where `hello` as a path invokes your function's definition
+- Multiple function definitions: `curl -H "Content-Type: application/json" -X POST localhost:8080/hello`
+- - where `hello` as a path invokes your function's definition

 With our templates, you should see some HTML or sample text returned indicating a success.